 A survey suggested that 86% of the B2B marketing is leveraging content to boost the traffic and leads.

 Unfortunately, only 28% of it impacts the lead generation positively.
 The only reason behind this is the lack of user data.
+There are some businesses which utilise expert data engineering services and have the data they gather analysed so that they can improve their conversation rates and make their processes as efficient as possible.
+This is a great way to keep on top of customer acquisition as well as ensure the business if functioning as it should, although not everyone thinks about using external resources.
 Unaware of the user’s view and values, websites keep following irrelevant marketing strategies and end up with a loss of investment.

 For more digital marketing facts click here.